OGkevq/Threat-Detection-LAB/README.md

   Ref 6: The image shows the logs I analyzed.

 15. It took me a while to figure out exactly what I was looking at.
 The first pattern I noticed was the frequent connections to the IP address 51.102.10.19 from the source address and it maintained the size of 97 bytes.
 Then I noticed that the connection to the port was being recorded every 30 minutes.
 I had good information but I wasn't sure what to do with it.
 So I looked over the tools in the Sigma Rule Builder.
 16. There I found a Network Connection portion of the sysmon Event Logs.
-I created a rule that detected connections from any remote IP with a size of 97 bytes and a frequency of 1800s (30 min in seconds) This ended up being correct and it was only when I looked over the MITRE ATT&CK ID that I realized this could be an example of a malware connecting to a C2 server.
+I created a rule that detected connections from any remote IP with a size of 97 bytes and a frequency of 1800s (30 min in seconds) This ended up being correct, and it was only when I looked over the MITRE ATT&CK ID that I realized this could be an example of malware connecting to a C2 server.
-17. For the last challenge I had to analyze  the command logs from "sample6.exe"
+17. For the last challenge, I had to analyze  the command logs from "sample6.exe"
 18. I immediately took note of "%temp%\exfiltr8.log" being created and used as an information hub.
 I couldn't just block the commands themselves as they are necessary commands.
 Instead, I used the Sigma Rule Builder to create a rule on file creation & modification.
 19. I set the file path as %temp% and the file name as "exfltra8.log" to create the new rule.
 I also identified the ATT&CK ID as Exfiltration (TA0010).
 20. I validated the rule and got congrats on completion.